Don Feder

 Donald A. Feder (born 1946) is a media consultant and free-lance writer.
 He is also World Congress of Families Communications Director.
-Feder operates Don Feder Associates, a right-wing communications firm.
+Feder operates Don Feder Associates, a conservative communications firm.

 Early life

 Don Feder grew up in Johnstown, New York, and graduated from Johnstown High School in 1965.
 Feder is a 1969 graduate of the Boston University College of Liberal Arts and a 1972 graduate of the Boston University School of Law.
 He is admitted to the practice of law in New York and Massachusetts.
 He was a leader of Young Americans for Freedom—chapter chairman, Massachusetts State Chairman, New England Regional Director and member of the National Board of Directors from 1966 to 1972.
 At the time, YAF was America's largest conservative organization.

 Career

 Feder practiced law in New York state from 1973 to 1976.
 He was the first executive director of Citizens for Limited Taxation (1976-1979), a Massachusetts taxpayers group which launched a successful drive for a statewide cap on property taxes.
 He was also the executive director of the Second Amendment Foundation an organization dedicated to preserving freedom of gun ownership from 1979 to 1981.

 Feder was a Boston Herald editorial writer and syndicated columnist from June 1983 to June 2002.
 His column appeared in the Herald for 19 years.
 His 2,000th column appeared on February 28, 2002.

 Feder's column was syndicated by Creators Syndicate and carried by more than 40 newspapers and e-magazines.
 His writings have appeared in USA Today, The Wall Street Journal, The Weekly Standard, National Review, The American Enterprise, Reader's Digest, FrontPage Magazine, Insight magazine, and Human Events.

 He wrote two books: A Jewish Conservative Looks at Pagan America (1993) and Who's Afraid of the Religious Right?
 (1996).